steroman/dynatrace-deck/task-2-notes.md

 1a.
 Analyze the technology
 1b.
 Analyze the people
 1c.
 Part of the process analysis focuses on analyzing workstreams, and understanding where work comes from and centralize everything in a single board so that it can be tracked.
+1d.
+Analyze the performance (linked to part 1: what is the flow we'd like learners to go through and where is it breaking?
+When it's not breaking, is it triggering the behavior change we want?)

-The second step is to audit scope: what pieces of content are produced?
+2. The second step is to audit scope.

-Define a prioritization framework: it's just as important to know what goes first as it is to know what to say "no" to.
+3. Define a prioritization framework: it's just as important to know what goes first as it is to know what to say "no" to.
 This criteria must be socialized and have the stakeholder's buy-in, because they need to adopt them to favor decision making.

-Define time allottment: how much time each individual must focus on feature vs revamp?
-Teach writers how to estimate: start conservatively, do retros, and estimation gets better over time.

-The third step is analyze the performance.
-Data must be collected to cross check performance against business goals and take informed decisions.

-"Prioritize content that matters the most for a large SaaS product -> Content that drives the best behavior change.

-Iron triangle: scope, resources, time.

-Information foraging -> Improve quality of input

-Training training training collaborators

 Evidence based